Oscillatory Universe, dark energy and general relativity: Introduction

 \section{Introduction}

-Although, the belief in oscillatory Universe dates back to the ancient times (\citep{Kanekar2001} and references cited therein), a scientific model for it could only be proposed during the first half of the twentieth century \citep{Friedman1922}.
-At a stage, oscillatory Universe was considered as one of the main possibilities of cosmic evolution \citep{Dicke1965}.
-However, \citet{Durrer1996} showed it as a viable alternative to inflation.
-Throughout the past century, the idea has been of scientific importance rather than of mere belief, which has been a focus of many theoretical investigations till date as summarized below.
+Although, the belief in Cyclic model related to {\it Oscillatory Universe} dates back to the ancient times (\citet{Kanekar2001} and references cited therein), a scientific model for it could only be proposed during the first half of the twentieth century~\citep{Friedman1922}.
+At a stage, cosmological model of oscillatory Universe that combines both the Big Bang and the Big Crunch as part of a cyclical event, was considered as one of the main possibilities of cosmic evolution~\citep{Dicke1965}.
+However,~\citet{Durrer1996} showed it as a viable alternative to inflation.
+Throughout the past century, the idea has been of scientific importance rather than of mere belief, which has been a focus of many theoretical investigations till date as summarized in the Section 2.